intelligent-machine-learning/dlrover/docs/design/unified-architecture.md

 ### Reinforcement Learning (Trainer Driven)

-In reinforcement learning (RL) scenarios, the hybrid framework supports multiple specialized roles such as `Actor`, `Critic`, and `Rollout`.
+In reinforcement learning (RL) scenarios, the unified framework supports multiple specialized roles such as `Actor`, `Critic`, and `Rollout`.
 The `Actor` and `Critic` are typically managed as elastic training tasks, while `Rollout` nodes handle inference or environment simulation.
 The overall training process is orchestrated by a dedicated `Trainer` or by the `Actor` itself, which coordinates the interactions among all roles.
 This design enables flexible scaling and